mirzawaqasahmed/f5-big-iq-lab/docs/class04/module5/lab1.rst

             - Using bigiq_onboard role: setup hostname, role, dns, ntp, self-ip, master key, passwords (DCD first, then CM)
             - Using register_dcd role: add DCD to CM, activate necessary services (asm, afm, ...)

-        4. Add & discover BIG-IPs to BIG-IQ CM using the bulkDiscovery.pl.
+        4. Add & discover BIG-IPs to BIG-IQ CM using the bulkDiscovery.pl or Ansible module bigiq_device_discovery.
-        5. Create Applications using Ansible playbook.
+        5. Create Applications using Ansible playbook (AS3 or none AS3).

     Ignore the following errors: